-This is the mausoleum marker of Jacob Miller.
-The mausoleum is located at the west side of Zion Lutheran Cemetery, Chattanooga, Ohio.
-I have never been able to find Jacob’s Ohio death certificate.
-The only records I have of his death are the church records, the mausoleum marker, and his obituary.
-Jacob’s wife Christine is …
+This is the mausoleum marker of Jacob Miller, located in the Chattanooga Mausoleum, at the west side of Zion Lutheran Cemetery.
+The marker is inscribed: JACOB MILLER 1843-1918 I have not been able to locate Jacob’s Ohio death certificate.
+The only records of his death that I have are the church records, the mausoleum marker, …

 Working the Land